19 Tips for Having a Positive Cesarean Birth Experience

 Share

-Whether planned or unplanned, you need to focus on having a great and satisfying birth experience, and you can have that with a cesarean birth!
-So say goodbye to the haters and shamers.
+Whatever the case, if you are one of those couples that needs a C-section, you must first remind yourself that cesarean birth is still giving birth!
+It should still be celebrated because you’re bringing life into this world.
+There is absolutely nothing to be ashamed of!
+Whether you have a planned or unplanned C-section, you need to focus on having a great and satisfying birth experience, which you can absolutely have with a cesarean birth!
+So, say goodbye to the haters and shamers.
 Today, we’re focusing on ways to have a satisfying and positive cesarean birth experience if you find yourself needing one.

 Before Your C-Section

-1. Be An Active Participant
+1. Be an Active Participant

-Just as you would educate yourself about your choices for a vaginal birth, you should do the same with a c-section.
+Just as you would educate yourself about your choices for a vaginal birth, you should do the same with a C-section.
 You may think there aren’t many options available, but there are!
 This is your birth, your body, and your baby.
-The more involved you are in making informed decisions that affect your birth experience, the more likely you will have a satisfying birth, even if it’s not what you expected or planned.
+The more involved you are in making informed decisions that affect your birth experience, the more likely you will have a satisfying birth, even if it’s not what you expected or planned.3

-2. Learn to Fully Relax
+2. Learn To Fully Relax

 3. Hire a Doula